June 29, 2020 - Final Update

 The male right whale calf had evidence of at least two separate vessel collisions.
 The whale had several propeller wounds across the head and chest, and a likely skeg or rudder injury on the back that may have occurred at the same time.
 Based on observed evidence of healing, those wounds were likely several weeks old, but were serious enough that they may have significantly impaired the whale.
 The second vessel collision resulted in a series of propeller wounds and a skeg or rudder wound across the tail stock.
 Evaluation of these wounds suggests they were inflicted shortly before the animal died and were likely the cause of death.

 “Our hearts are broken by the news of the loss of this calf, which was the first calf observed this past season.
-The loss of every right whale is a detriment to this critically endangered species, but it is particularly hard when we lose a calf, given how few have been born in the last several years.
+The loss of every right whale is a detriment to this endangered species, but it is particularly hard when we lose a calf, given how few have been born in the last several years.
 The effort to secure this calf in order to determine the cause of death was herculean with many twists and turns,” says Kim Damon-Randall, Deputy Regional Administrator for the Greater Atlantic Region.
-“We want to express our sincere appreciation to the many partners involved in this massive effort for your dedication and service towards the recovery of this critically endangered species.
+“We want to express our sincere appreciation to the many partners involved in this massive effort for your dedication and service towards the recovery of this endangered species.
 We are committed to continuing to work with our partners both in the United States and Canada to reduce threats to North Atlantic right whales in order to recover the species.”

 NOAA Fisheries is looking at the issue of vessel strikes from various perspectives.
 We recently completed an assessment of the right whale vessel speed rule and will soon be releasing a report detailing the conservation effectiveness, economic impacts, navigational safety, and compliance with the rule.
 We are also exploring new ways to use technology such as providing acoustic information to alert vessel operators that right whales are present in an area.
 The Whale Alert app currently provides real-time alerts to vessel operators about the presence of whales.
 We work with partners to support this tool and are working to expand communication to vessels.

 An Unusual Mortality Event (UME) was declared for North Atlantic right whales in 2017 and is ongoing.
 Over the past three years, 31 whales in Canada and the U.S. have been documented dead and an additional 10 have been documented alive but with serious injuries (41 whales total).
 Most of the mortalities or injuries have been attributed to either vessel strikes or entanglements.
-Given there are only ~400 individual North Atlantic right whales remaining, those 41 individuals in the UME represent approximately 10% of the population, which is a significant negative impact on such a critically endangered species.
+Given there are only ~400 individual North Atlantic right whales remaining, those 41 individuals in the UME represent approximately 10% of the population, which is a significant negative impact on such an endangered species.

 Thanks to our partners involved in this event, we were able to gather important information that will aid in determining the most effective measures needed to recover this species.